prescottprue/react-redux-firebase/README.md

 The above install command will install the `@latest` tag.
 You may also use the following tags when installing to get different versions:

-* `@canary` - Most possible up to date code.
+* `@next` - Most possible up to date code.
 Currently, points to active progress with `v2.0.0-*` pre-releases. *Warning:* Syntax is different than current stable version.

 Be aware of changes when using a version that is not tagged `@latest`.
 Please report any issues you encounter, and try to keep an eye on the [releases page](https://github.com/prescottprue/react-redux-firebase/releases) for updates.